A SHORT HISTORY OF FURNITURE DESIGN

 Geometric.
 Having played a role from ancient art to post modernism, geometric shapes continue to take center stage in contemporary design, with ovals, triangles and squares finding their way into home decor for their pleasing aesthetic and functional simplicity.
 Whom’s triangular Futurist mirror is equal parts trendiness and historical legacy.

 Transitional.
 Transitional style blends the best of contemporary and traditional design with clean lines, rich fabrics and a marriage of old and new, masculine and feminine.
-Sophisticated and elegant, this style is best for those who want a classy look, without the harsh or cold impression that some ultra-modern, sleek styles can give.
+Sophisticated and elegant, this style is best for those who want a classy look, without the harsh or cold impression that some ultra-modern, sleek pieces of furniture can give with overly neutral new materials.
 Whom’s Activist sofa is a great example of the transitional style — a mix of plush, traditional comfort with a hint of edginess in its triangular accent arms.
 The low back gives it a more put-together look without sacrificing coziness.